 From symbolism to foreshadowing, the 1984 Literary Devices Quiz.
 Analyze Orwell’s Masterful Use of Language and Symbolism.
 The 1984 Literary Devices Quiz challenges your ability to identify and interpret the powerful storytelling techniques George Orwell uses in his dystopian masterpiece.
 1984 is more than just a novel—it is a chilling critique of totalitarian control, psychological manipulation, and the corruption of truth.
 Orwell’s use of symbolism, irony, foreshadowing, and Newspeak reinforces his warnings about the dangers of unchecked power.
 But can you recognize these devices and understand their deeper meanings?

 Every element of Orwell’s writing serves a purpose.
 From doublethink to dramatic irony, from the glass paperweight to the oppressive telescreens, 1984 is filled with literary techniques that shape its themes, characters, and world-building.
-This quiz tests your ability to identify Orwell’s use of language, analyze the novel’s structure, and interpret the hidden layers of meaning within its pages.
+This quiz tests your ability to identify Orwell’s use of language, analyze the novel’s structure, and interpret the hidden layers of meaning within its pages, or find your Orwellian alter ego in the Which 1984 Character Are You Quiz.

 Why Take the 1984 Literary Devices Quiz?